Oxygen and Carbon Dioxide Transport | Effects of Hypocapnia

 Hence, the effects of chronic hyperventilation on oxygen transport are due to:

 - a constriction of blood vessels: arteries and arterioles (less blood and oxygen is delivered to cells and tissues)

-(less oxygen is released in cells and tissues).
+- the inefficient Bohr effect (less oxygen is released in cells and tissues).

 Note that the real-life situation in the sick people (see the Homepage for exact numbers) can be worse due to increased chest breathing.
 As we discussed before, during chronic hyperventilation most people switch from diaphragmatic to chest breathing.
 Chest breathing reduces oxygenation of the arterial blood due to lowered oxygen supply for lower divisions of the lungs.
 In the meantime, the diaphragm is also deprived of CO2 and O2.
 This leads to spasm and chronic fatigue in the diaphragm, when a greater potion of air is inhaled using the costal (or chest) muscles.

 Finally, since lower divisions of the lungs get an greater supply of the blood (due to gravity), this chest breathing effect is amplified and the oxygenation of the arterial blood is further diminished.

 Therefore, there are three independent mechanisms of hypocapnia or carbon dioxide deficiency that hampers the efficiency of oxygen transport: chest breathing, vasoconstriction, and the suppressed Bohr effect.

 You can leave your grammatically correct feedback and/or comments below.
-(But Artour is on a summer vacation now.)
 Thanks.